MIDASverse/MIDASpy/midas_functions.md

 Initialiser.
 Called separately to 'build_model' to allow for out-of-memory datasets.
 All key hyperparameters are entered at this stage, as the model construction methods only deal with the dataset.

 #### Args:
 - **layer_structure:** List of integers.
-Specifies the pattern by which the model contstruction methods will instantiate a neural network.
-For reference, the default layer structure is a three-layer network, with each layer containing 256 units.
-Larger networks can learn more complex representations of data, but also require longer and longer training times.
-Due to the large degree of regularisation used by MIDAS, making a model "too big" is less of a problem than making it "too small".
-If training time is relatively quick, but you want improved performance, try increasing the size of the layers or, as an alternative, add more layers.
-(More layers generally corresponds to learning more complex relationships.)
-As a rule of thumb, I keep the layers to powers of two - not only does this narrow my range of potential size values to search through, but apparently also helps with network assignment to memory.
+The number of nodes in each layer of the network (default = [256, 256, 256], denoting a three-layer network with 256 nodes per layer).
+Larger networks can learn more complex data structures but require longer training and are more prone to overfitting.

 - **learn_rate:** Float.
-This specifies the default learning rate behaviour for the training stage.
-In general, larger numbers will give faster training, smaller numbers more accurate results.
-If a cost is exploding (ie. increasing rather than decreasing), then the first solution tried ought to be reducing the learning rate.
+The learning rate $\gamma$ (default = 0.0001), which controls the size of the weight adjustment in each training epoch.
+In general, higher values reduce training time at the expense of less accurate results.

 - **input_drop:** Float between 0 and 1.
-The 'keep' probability of each input column per training batch.
-A higher value will allow more data into MIDAS per draw, while a lower number seems to render the aggregated posterior more robust to bias from the data.
-(This effect will require further investigation, but the central tendency of the posterior seems to fall closer to the true value.)
-Empirically, a number between 0.7 and 0.95 works best.
-Numbers close to 1 reduce or eliminate the regularising benefits of input noise, as well as converting the model to a simple neural network regression.
+The probability of corruption for input columns in training mini-batches (default = 0.8).
+Higher values increase training time but reduce the risk of overfitting.
+In our experience, values between 0.7 and 0.95 deliver the best performance.

 - **train_batch:** Integer.
-The batch size of each training pass.
-Larger batches mean more stable loss, as biased sampling is less likely to present an issue.
-However, the noise generated from smaller batches, as well as the greater number of training updates per epoch, allows the algorithm to converge to better optima.
-Research suggests the ideal number lies between 8 and 512 observations per batch.
-I've found that 16 seems to be ideal, and would only consider reducing it on enormous datasets where memory management is a concern.
+The number of observations in training mini-batches (default = 16).
+Common choices are 8, 16, 32, 64, and 128; powers of 2 tend to enhance memory efficiency.
+In general, smaller sizes lead to faster convergence at the cost of greater noise and thus less accurate estimates of the error gradient.
+Where memory management is a concern, they should be favored.

 - **savepath:** String.
-Specifies the location to which Tensorflow will save the trained model.
+The location to which the trained model will be saved.

 - **seed:** Integer.
-Initialises the pseudorandom number generator to a set value.
-Important if you want your results to be reproducible.
+The value to which Python's pseudo-random number generator is initialized.
+This enables users to ensure that data shuffling, weight and bias initialization, and missingness indicator vectors are reproducible.

 - **loss_scale:** Float.
-Instantiates a constant to multiply the loss function by.
-If there are a large number of losses, this is a method that can be used to attempt to prevent overtraining while also allowing for a larger learning rate.
-With general SGD, this would be equivalent to a modifier of the learn rate, but this interacts differently with AdaM due to its adaptive learn rate.
-Useful only in some circumstances.
+A constant by which the RMSE loss functions are multiplied (default = 1).
+This hyperparameter performs a similar function to the learning rate.
+If loss during training is very large, increasing its value can help to prevent overtraining.

 - **init_scale:** Float.
-MIDAS is initialised with a variant of Xavier initialisation, where a numerator of 1 is used instead of a 6.
-For deeper networks, larger values might be useful to prevent dying gradients - although with ELU activations, this is less of a concern.
-Can be reduced if early training is characterised by exploding gradients.
+The numerator of the variance component of Xavier Initialisation equation (default = 1).
+In very deep networks, higher values may help to prevent extreme gradients (though this problem is less common with ELU activation functions).

 - **softmax_adj:** Float.
-As categorical clusters each require its own softmax cost function, they quickly outnumber the other variables.
-Should continuous or binary variables not train well, while softmax error is smoothly decreasing, try using a number less than 1 to scale the loss of the softmaxes down.
-A useful rule of thumb seems to be 1/(number of softmaxes) to use the averaged softmax loss.
+A constant by which the cross-entropy loss functions are multiplied (default = 1).
+This hyperparameter is the equivalent of loss_scale for categorical variables.
+If cross-entropy loss falls at a consistently faster rate than RMSE during training, a lower value may help to redress this imbalance.

+- **vae_layer:** Boolean.
+Specifies whether to include a variational autoencoder layer in the network (default = False), one of the key diagnostic tools included in midas.
+If set to True, variational autoencoder hyperparameters must be specified via a number of additional arguments.

+- **latent_space_size:** Integer.
+The number of normal dimensions used to parameterize the latent space.

+- **vae_sample_var:** Float.
+The sampling variance of the normal distributions used to parameterize the latent space.

+- **vae_alpha:** Float.
+The strength of the prior imposed on the Kullback-Leibler divergence term in the variational autoencoder loss functions.

+- **kld_min:**  Float.
+The minimum value of the Kullback-Leibler divergence term in the variational autoencoder loss functions.

 ---